12. Porting from bare metal

 In bare-metal code for non-CHERI systems, it is common to construct pointers to memory-mapped devices by either casting an integer to a pointer or by creating a global that is placed in the correct location via a linker script.

 Neither of these works in the CHERIoT model.
-Instead, you must use the macros described in Section 8.3 to construct valid capabilities to devices.
+Instead, you must use the macros described in Section 9.4.
+Accessing the memory-mapped I/O region to construct valid capabilities to devices.
 This mechanism allows auditing, with a link-time record of which compartments can access each device.

 Some bare-metal environments have special attributes for declaring interrupt-service routines and associating them with different channels.
-As discussed in Section 8.5, this kind of mechanism would violate the CHERIoT security model and so is not provided.
-You can implement your own dispatcher in a CHERIoT environment by waiting on multiple interrupts with the multiwaiter APIs (see Section 5.10) and then calling the interrupt routines yourself.
+As discussed in Section 9.6.
+Waiting for an interrupt, this kind of mechanism would violate the CHERIoT security model and so is not provided.
+You can implement your own dispatcher in a CHERIoT environment by waiting on multiple interrupts with the multiwaiter APIs (see Section 6.11.
+Waiting for multiple events) and then calling the interrupt routines yourself.

 If interrupts are marked as edge-triggered in the board description then they are implicitly acknowledged in the interrupt controller by the scheduler.
 If not, then you must explicitly acknowledge them before they can fire again.
 This model is closer to the implicit masking during an ISR.